 More than 15 percent of adult Americans avoid going to the dentist because of "misconceptions and fears."
 Here are a few strategies to help combat dental anxiety and phobia.

-Pharmacological Techniques for Addressing Dental Anxiety and Dental Phobia
+Pharmacological Techniques for Addressing Anxiety & Phobia

 Along with psychological and behavioral approaches, most people with dental anxiety and/or phobia also need pharmacological methods to cope with their condition during dental appointments.